ledminh/nail-supply-shop-v2/README.md

 ## Live Demo

-You can experience the live demo of this second iteration by visiting [this link](https://nail-supply-shop-v2.vercel.app).
+You can check out the live demo of this iteration at [this link](https://nail-supply-shop-v2.vercel.app).

 To test the checkout feature, you can use the credit card number 4242 4242 4242 4242 with any CVC, as long as the expiration date is in the future.